34 Things to do in Connecticut this November Last Updated: September 2021

 2. Zip through the trees.
 Weave your way through the different trails of the “aerial forest park” at The Adventure Park at the Discovery Museum in Bridgeport, or at The Adventure Park at Storrs before they close for the season.

 3. Embark on a drive.
-Take in fall foliage at its peak when you go on a scenic drive through New Haven and Fairfield counties.
+Take in stunning foliage at its peak when you go on a scenic drive through the state in all of its fall glory.

 Arts & Culture

-5. Appreciate the arts.
+7. Appreciate the arts.
 Spend some time inside admiring art.
-Attend "Expanding Horizons: Celebrating 20 Years of the Hartford Steam Boiler Collection" at the Florence Griswold Museum in Old Lyme.
-Or, explore outdoor art exhibits like the Lincoln Financial Sculpture Walk at Riverfront in Hartford.
+Attend any of the fall art exhibits happening in November.
+Or, explore outdoor art exhibits like the Lincoln Financial Sculpture Walk at Riverfront in Hartford or Studio 80+ Sculpture Grounds in Old Lyme.

 Food & Drink Adventures

-11. Chow down on chowder.
-As the weather gets colder, nothing's better than a hot cup of savory soup!
+14. Chow down on chowder.
+As the weather gets colder, it's a great time for a hot cup of savory soup!
 Sample Connecticut's best at these chowder houses.

 Rest & Relaxation